Baptism

 You can download a baptism application form by clicking below.

 Please leave a message at the parish office indicating the Sunday on which you would like the baptism to take place and we will revert to you regarding availability on that date.
 Please note that we will not be celebrating baptisms on 18th June or 24th December 2023.
-In 2024, there will be no baptisms on 17th March, 24th March, 31st March or 16th June.
+In 2024, there will be no baptisms on 17th March, 24th March, 31st March, 16th June or 24th November.

 CLICK HERE FOR BAPTISM FORM